DISARMFoundation/DISARMframeworks/generated_pages/tactics_index.md

 <tr>
 <td><a href="tactics/TA08.md">TA08</a></td>
 <td>Pump Priming</td>
-<td>Release content on a targetted small scale, prior to general release, including releasing seed narratives</td>
+<td>Release content on a targetted small scale, prior to general release, including releasing seed.
+Used for preparation before broader release, and as message honing.
+Used for preparation before broader release, and as message honing. </td>
 <td>P03</td>
 </tr>
 <tr>